Uncas: King Philip's War

 King Philip's War started in June 1675.
-In the summer, the Mohegans entered the war on the side of the New England colonists.
-Uncas led his forces in joint attacks with the colonists against the Wampanoags.
+As tension was growing, Uncas strategically made friends with John Finch, a Christian preacher.
+Finch vouched on Uncas and the Mohegans behalf, promising their loyalty to the English.
+Uncas pledged his own son, Oneco and fifty warriors to fight with the colonists.
+He also gave up some of the weapons he had, as a show of good faith.
+In return, the Mohegans were supplied with arms from the Connecticut Council of War.
+Uncas saved Thomas Lathrop, an English captain, from an ambush.
+In the summer, the Mohegans officially entered the war on the side of the New England colonists.
+Uncas and his son led their forces in joint attacks with the colonists against the Wampanoags.
 In December, a combined New England-Mohegan force attacked a group of Narragansetts.
 The Mohegans continued to maintain their alliance until the war's end in July 1676.